latchbio/latch/docs/source/tutorials/rnaseq.md

     return output_files
 ```

+The MultiQC report shows percentage of reads aligned per sample and fragment length distribution using *Salmon*.

+See an example MultiQC report output from the Bulk RNA-seq workflow [here](https://console.latch.bio/data/2428754).

 ---
 ## Key Takeaways
-In this tutorial, you learned:
+In this tutorial, you learned how to:
-* How to use map task to run Trimgalore and Salmon over a list of inputs.
+* use map tasks to run Trimgalore and Salmon over a list of inputs.
-* How to make use of Python objects to pass around `LatchFile`s and associated metadata in tasks.
+* make use of Python data classes to handle multiple `LatchFile`s and associated metadata in tasks.
-* How to use `file_glob` to group file according to predefined pattern.
+* use `file_glob` to group files according to a predefined pattern.
-* How to write a task to coalesce outputs from map task.
+* write a task to coalesce outputs from a map task.